What is an abortion?

-Abortions can be performed at up to 22 weeks' gestation.
+Abortions can be performed at up to week 22 of pregnancy.
 After that, 2 doctors must approve the procedure.

-Abortions can be performed at up to 22 weeks.
-After 22 weeks, 2 doctors must approve the procedure.
+Abortions can be performed at up to week 22 of pregnancy.
+After this, 2 doctors must approve the procedure.

-Abortions can be performed at up to 22 weeks and 6 days.
-Abortions performed after this time, must be approved by 2 doctors and only if they agree that the health or mental wellbeing of the woman is at risk, to save another fetus (multiple pregnancy) or the fetus has a serious abnormality.
+Abortions can be performed at up to 22 weeks and 6 days of pregnancy.
+Abortions performed after this time, must be approved by 2 doctors and only if they agree that:

-Abortions can be performed at up to 16 weeks.
-After 16 weeks, 2 doctors must approve the procedure.
+Abortions can be performed at up to week 16 of pregnancy.
+Between 16 and 20 weeks, 2 doctors must approve the procedure.
 After 20 weeks an abortion can only be performed for medical reasons, such as if the pregnancy is putting your life in danger.

-Abortions can be performed at up to 24 weeks.
+Abortions can be performed at up to week 24 of pregnancy.
 After 24 weeks, 2 doctors must approve the procedure.

-Abortions can be performed at up to 20 weeks.
-Termination after 20 weeks is very restricted.
+Abortions can be performed before 20 weeks of pregnancy.
+Abortions after 20 weeks are very restricted.

 How much does an abortion cost?

-Hospitals and GPs may offer bulk billing or they may be partially covered by Medicare.
+Hospitals and GPs may offer bulk billing, or they may be partially covered by Medicare.
 For a private clinic, the consultation can cost several hundred dollars.
 The medicine itself is listed on the Pharmaceuticals Benefits Scheme (PBS).
 This means that the Federal Government pays for part of this medicine.
 For the latest information on how much this medication may cost you, visit the PBS website.

-Surgical abortions cost around the same as a medical abortion, but this cost can vary depending on how many weeks along you are and whether you are a public or private patient.
+Surgical abortions cost around the same as a medical abortion, but this cost can vary depending on how many weeks pregnant you are, and if you are a public or private patient.

 Some clinics can offer medical abortion consultations via telehealth video call.
-Speak to your GP or clinic to find out if this option is available to you.
+Speak to your healthcare provider to find out if this option is available to you.